 By the Associated Press

 Today is Friday, Feb.
 14, the 45th day of 2020.
 There are 321 days left in the year.
 This is Valentine’s Day.

-Today’s Highlights in History:
+Today’s Highlight in History:

 On this date:

-Copyright 2017 The Associated Press.
+Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.